Digital rupee: Concept stage

 RBI started the process of designing CBDC framework in 2022.
 Finance Bill 2022 enacted with amendments in Reserve Bank of India Act, 1934 for CBDC.
 Reserve Bank Innovation Hub (RBIH) will develop proof of concept and run the pilot project before launch.
 As per Payments Vision 2025 document released by RBI on 17 June 2022, CBDC will be used for domestic and cross border payment processing and settlement.
 RBI classified CBDC into retail CBDC that will be designed to complete individual financial needs and wholesale CBDC which will be traded between RBI, Public and Private sector banks for currency distribution purpose and economic stability.
 RBI is also exploring purpose driven CBDC for Direct Benefit Transfer (DBT) to reduce subsidy leakage and corruption.
+Through the LF Decentralized Trust, the RBI and the MEITy are utilizing Linux Foundation's projects to build the National Blockchain Framework and the digital rupee.

 For internal pilot project, RBI started consultation with FIS, State Bank of India, Punjab National Bank, Union Bank of India and Bank of Baroda.
-On 5 October 2022 the Fintech Department of RBI released a concept note to create awareness on CBDC and the planned features of upcoming Digital Rupee (e₹).
-The structure of Digital Rupee will be either token-based or account-based.
+On 5 October 2022, the Fintech Department of RBI released a concept note to create awareness on CBDC and the planned features of the upcoming digital rupee (e₹).
+The structure of the digital rupee will be either token-based or account-based.
 For a token-based CBDC, it will act closer to physical cash and able to perform retail transactions.
 Account-based CBDC is for maintaining the balance sheet and is considered for institutional level wholesale transactions.
 For issuance, RBI is looking at single tier direct model where the central bank keeps control over every aspect of CBDC from account-keeping to transaction verification or a two tier indirect model where RBI issues CBDC to retail banks and financial service providers for wider circulation.
 RBI is also looking at offline transaction support.